-Individual Learning Plans, and general 'Quality First Teaching' provision for SEN pupils, results in effective provision for SEN pupils and ensures progress of SEN pupils is 'GOOD' in relation to their starting points each academic year.
+Individual Learning Plans, and general 'Quality First Teaching' provision for pupils with SEN, results in effective provision for pupils with SEN and ensures progress of pupils with SEN is 'GOOD' in relation to their starting points each academic year.

-Each year the SENCO and the Headteacher work together to do an analysis of SEN Pupil Progress in an annual report.
+Each year the SENCO and the Headteacher work together to do an analysis of pupils with SEN Progress in an annual report.
 This report is presented to Governors, on an annual basis, so that they can monitor effectiveness of provision.

-SEN Pupil Progress is monitored in the short and medium term too.
+Pupils with SEN Progress is monitored in the short and medium term too.

-In the short term - all interventions are reviewed on a constant basis for their effectivity.
-Where suitable a 'RED FOLDER' accompanies an intervention and progress is tracked.
+In the short term - all interventions are reviewed on a constant basis for their effectivity with an intervention tracking sheet.
 Quantitative where possible (e.g. spellings) and qualitatively otherwise.
 If interventions are found to be too easy, or too hard, or not effective - they will be reviewed and altered.

-In the medium term I.L.Ps (Individual Learning Plans) are re-published for each SEN pupil for every term as constant review leads to the need to re-frame targets on a termly basis.
+In the medium term I.L.Ps (Individual Learning Plans) are re-published for each pupils with SEN for every term as constant review leads to the need to re-frame targets on a termly basis.
 See below for more information.